The 2021 Guide to Cannabis Payment Processing Solutions

 Roadblocks remain, with one of the biggest questions still being...
 Why can’t people use credit cards to pay for cannabis?

-In this age of convenience — constant connection, one-click purchase, fast and free delivery — consumers expect hassle-free payment options as a given, no matter what they’re buying.
+In this age of convenience — constant connection, one-click purchase, fast and free delivery — consumers expect hassle-free payment options, no matter what they’re buying.

-In this guide, we’ll explain how to get payments right.
+In this guide, we’ll explain how to get cannabis payments right.

-Read on for the full story, or jump to a section to learn more:
+Read on for the full guide, or click the links at left to jump to a section.

 Current cannabis payment options

 Seems simple, right?
 There’s no argument cash is the most widely available and direct payment method.
-But cash only comes with other considerations and limitations.
+But only accepting cash comes with other considerations and limitations.

 From the sales perspective, being cash only limits your ability to upsell customers, and cart sizes are limited to the cash someone has in their pocket.